ersilia-os/eos9ueu/README.md

-# Small World Enamine REALsearch
+# Small World Enamine REAL search

 SmallWorld is an index of chemical space containing more than 230B molecular substructures.
 Here we use the Small World API to post a query to the SmallWorld server to sample 100 molecules within a distance of 10 for different the Enamine REAL map.